cybertraining-dsc/su21-reu-372/project/index.md

 By the trained model Parameter learning we obtains the word embeddings of the input sentence or input sentence pair in the unsupervised learning framework proceeds by solving the following two tasks: Masked Language Model and Next Sentence Prediction.

 We try to use Bert model in the small dataset Hashimoto without any success because the BERT model was overfitting the data points.
 We use LDA model to train the Hashimoto dataset which allow us to find topic probabilities that we compare with the thyroiditis dataset that was trained with the BERT model-framework.

-We used NLTK which is a module that uses the process of splitting sentences from paragraph, split words, recognizing the meaning of those words, to highlighting the main subjects, with the purpose to help to understand the meaning of the document [^10].
+We used Natural Language Toolkit (NLTK) which is a module that uses the process of splitting sentences from paragraph, split words, recognizing the meaning of those words, to highlighting the main subjects, with the purpose to help to understand the meaning of the document [^10].
 For instance, in our NLTK model we used two data sets [Hashimoto and thyroiditis](https://drive.google.com/drive/u/0/folders/1Omtnn5e-yH3bbhW0-5fIbLgi8SEyfYBP) and we were able to identify the top 30 topics connected to these disorders.
-From the information collected we were able to identify general information like the association of this disorder with other health issues.
+From the information collected we were able to identify general information like association of the disorder with other health issues.
 The impact of Hashimoto patient with covid19, long term consequences of untreated Hashimoto, recommendation for advance cases, and diet suggestion for improvement.
 The used of Natural Language tool kit made a precise and less time consuming research process.

 ## 2. Summary Tables